awsdocs/amazon-lumberyard-user-guide/doc_source/waf-extensions.md

 1. Save your changes\.

+**Note**
+Installing, reinstalling, or upgrading Visual Studio may cause the Incredibuild Agent to lose its settings or require an update\.
+After modifying Visual Studio, be sure to confirm your Incredibuild Agent is active\.

 ## Compiling with QT<a name="waf-extensions-qt"></a>

 Waf supports compiling QT5 `.moc` Meta\-Object\-Compiler files\.
 To enable or disable compiling of particular files, add the `qt5` feature to your Waf Module \(wscript\) file and then add the list of files to be compiled\.